Direct VPC egress with a VPC network

 • Firewall rules cannot use Resource Manager tags attached to Cloud Run workloads.

-• Cloud Run jobs that run for more than 1 hour might experience connection breaks during maintenance events.
+• Cloud Run jobs that run for more than 1 hour might experience connection breaks.
+These can occur during maintenance events that migrate the job from one machine to another.
 The container receives a SIGTSTP signal 10 seconds before the event and a SIGCONT signal after the event.
 After the container receives the SIGCONT signal, retry the connection.

 IP address allocation